80-20 Initiative: Endorsement of presidential candidates

 Once 80-20 endorses a candidate, it organizes Asian American bloc votes for its endorsed candidate, relying partly on volunteers, ethnic media radio, print and TV ads; and mostly on its e-mail communication with its 700,000 Asian American supporters, their families and their friends.

 80-20 holds its Endorsement Convention in the year of a presidential election, after candidates from both the Republican and Democratic parties have been determined.
 Each delegate to the convention is an unpaid volunteer who pledges in writing to advocate for 80-20’s endorsed candidate.
 The delegates are one third each of Democrats, Republicans, and Independents, all elected by dues-paying members, to ensure an objective nonpartisan deliberation.

 In the 2004 and 2008 elections, 80-20's main criterion for endorsement was the response to 80-20's questionnaire by the presidential candidates.
 In both years, while the Democratic candidates for President answered 80-20's questionnaire with all affirmative responses (after 80-20 revised the questions by request of the candidates), the Republican candidates did not respond to the questionnaire at all.
 80-20 had initially issued a "call to action" to defeat Obama, citing "almost farcical reasons why he would not reply to OUR questionnaire".

 80-20 has endorsed the Democratic candidate in the 2000, 2004, 2008, 2012, 2016 and 2020 presidential elections.

 in 2023, the PAC targeted Michelle Steel of California’s 45th district, ultimately contributing to her defeat in her reelection campaign.

-Lawsuit against Harvard
+Stance on race-conscious admissions policies

 Students for Fair Admissions v.
 Harvard was decided by the U.S. Supreme Court on June 29, 2023.
 In a 6–3 ruling, the Court held that Harvard’s race-conscious admissions policies violated the Equal Protection Clause.
 The case was widely viewed as a landmark decision with significant implications for college admissions nationwide.
 Several Asian American advocacy organizations participated in public education and mobilization efforts surrounding the issue.
 Among them, the 80-20 Initiative played an early role in raising awareness of perceived discrimination against Asian American applicants and in encouraging broad political engagement on the matter.
 While the case itself was litigated by Students for Fair Admissions, 80-20 has characterized the ruling as the culmination of a long-term effort to highlight fairness and equal treatment for Asian American students in the higher education admissions process.